boltops-tools/ufo-docs/_docs/more/cfn.md

 order: 4
 ---

-Ufo allows you to customize the CloudFormation template with the ECS resources by merging in your own custom YAML.
+UFO allows you to customize the CloudFormation template with the ECS resources by merging in your own custom YAML.

 The properties in the file `.ufo/config/cfn/dev.yml` map directly to ufo's CloudFormation resources.
 Here's a list of the resources that you can customize: